framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 &copy;2019-2020 All rights reserved.

 ## Changelog

+###v3.0.12:
+- **FIXED**: The checks for Engine Version for select v4.25 games failed, this has been corrected.
+- **CHANGED**: The AOB for the ObjectsStore could fail in some situations, it has been made less strict
+- **ADDED**: The UUU now re-enables the `set` command, which is disabled in every UE4 shipped game.
+The `set` command allows you to set any property on any object.

 ###v3.0.11:
 - **FIXED**: The Engine Version checks had one wrong address marker for v4.21 like engines which could lead to the wrong version being chosen